ttkorhonen/e3pages/docs/kb/training/workbook/13_working_with_e3_conda.md

 make -f foo.Makefile MODULE=foo install
 ```

-## Upload the module to GitLab

-You should upload your module to <https://gitlab.esss.lu.se/epics-modules>

-To distribute your module, you need to package it with conda.

 ## e3 recipe creation

 To package a module with conda, you have to create a conda recipe.